LouiS0616/FloatSlider/README.md

 ### FloatSlider
-An extended QSlider from Qt that can express float value.
+A wrapper of QSlider from Qt to express float value.

 ### Author
 Loui Sakaki, Japanese.